Some call the capital of Catalonia Europe’s adult Disneyland of Europe, yet you’re coming to Barcelona with kids.

 Kids under four ride free on Barcelona’s public transport network.

-To save money on transport I recommend getting the Hola BCN card.
-This unlimited transport pass can cost as little as €6.40 a day (kids under 4 ride free) and is available in 48, 72, 96, and 120 hour formats.
+To save money on transport, I recommend getting the Hola Barcelona Card.
+This unlimited transport pass can cost as little as €6.84 a day (kids under 4 ride free) and is available in 48, 72, 96, and 120-hour formats.

 Need transport plus attractions?
 There’s the Barcelona Card.
 You get unlimited transport, free entrance to 25 museums, and 85 discounts on attractions, shows, food, shopping, and more.

-Passes for children start at just €19.00.
+Passes for children start at just €27.00.